brunorijsman/quantum-path-computation-element/quantum_path_computation_engine/README.md

  * [TODO] A _demand_ file that describes the traffic demand and other constrains for the end-to-end quantum communication paths that the quantum applications wish to establish.

- * [TODO] A _technology_ file that describes the attributs of the specific technology that is used to implement the quantum network (e.g. nitrogen-vacancy centers versus ion traps)
+ * [TODO] A _technology_ file that describes the attributes of the specific technology that is used to implement the quantum network (e.g. nitrogen-vacancy centers versus ion traps)

  The output is: